Investment Case for HDRO, the Defiance Global Hydrogen & NextGen Fuel Cell ETF

 Attention has turned to hydrogen as a green fuel with the potential to transform how we harness, store and use energy.
 Extensive R&D budgets are pushing innovation in the sector, as governments, industry and science recognize the potential of the hydrogen economy.

 Bank of America has compared the current phase of the hydrogen market to smartphones pre-2007 and the internet pre-dot.com.
-It estimates that hydrogen will generate 24% of our energy needs by 2050, creating as much as $11 trillion in investment opportunities over the next three decades.2
+It estimates that hydrogen will generate 24% of our energy needs by 2050, creating as much as $11 trillion in investment opportunities over the next three decades.[2]

-California is also home to over half of the global population of Fuel Cell Electric Vehicles (FCEVs), and the largest number of FCEVs in the hands of private consumers in the world, with nearly 7,000 of them on the road.
-In further examples, Amazon and Walmart now use hydrogen-powered forklifts in their warehouses,5 fuel cell bus fleets are being rolled out in China and Europe and the world’s first fuel cell trains have been ordered in France, Germany and Italy.6 At the 2021 Summer Olympics in Japan, plans to use 100 hydrogen-powered buses to transport athletes were only scuppered by Covid-19 supply chain disruption.7
+Hydrogen fuel is already in use in specific pilot projects.
+The UK already has 11 active hydrogen refueling stations, with others in process.[3]
+As of April 2023, according to the US Department of Energy, there were 59 retail hydrogen stations open across California,[4] while the cost of these larger stations has decreased by 40 percent over the last few years.[5]
+California is also home to over half of the global population of Fuel Cell Elective Vehicles (FCEVs), and the largest number of FCEVs in the hands of private consumers in the world, with nearly 7,000 of them on the road.
+In further examples, Amazon and Walmart now use hydrogen-powered forklifts in their warehouses,[6] fuel cell bus fleets are being rolled out in China and Europe and the world’s first fuel cell trains have been ordered in France, Germany and Italy.[7]
+At the 2021 Summer Olympics in Japan, plans to use 100 hydrogen-powered buses to transport athletes were only scuppered by Covid-19 supply chain disruption.[8]

 What is hydrogen and how can it be used as a fuel?